0xvpr/SCCT-Trainer/README.md

 ### Overview:
 This is a repository for a Splinter Cell Chaos Theory DLL that I built entirely in C.
-The only compiler I used throughout the project was mingw's i686-w64-mingw32-gcc comipiler.
+The only compiler I used throughout the project was mingw's i686-w64-mingw32-gcc compiler.

 The main purpose of this project was to get familiar with the C language while also
 familiarizing myself with cross platform compilation from Linux (Ubuntu 20.04 LTS)